Was a family member or loved one wrongfully killed? Our Dallas wrongful death lawyers are here to help.

 At Montgomery Law, our attorneys will help throughout the entire process, answering all of your questions along the way.
 We will handle your claim from beginning to end, including all communication with the insurance company and/or defendants.

-In order to give you the best chance at a successful outcome, we will investigate your claim, collect evidence, prove liability, and help quantify the value of your family’s related damages.
+In order to give you the best chance at a successful outcome, we will investigate your claim, collect evidence, follow new leads, prove liability, and help quantify the value of your family’s related damages.
 From there, we will draft a lawsuit and issue a formal demand to the insurance company.

-We will negotiate with the insurance company to try to obtain a favorable settlement without the need for a lengthy trial.
-If negotiations are unsuccessful, we will file a lawsuit and take the case to court to aggressively pursue the money you deserve.
+From there, our job is to negotiate with the insurance company to try to obtain a favorable settlement without the need for a lengthy trial.
+If negotiations ultimately prove unsuccessful, we’ll file a lawsuit and take the case to court to aggressively pursue the money you deserve.

-Our number one goal is to get you the justice and compensation that your family deserves.
+Our number one goal is to get you and your family the justice (and compensation) that you’re rightfully owed.
 At Montgomery Law, your best interests are always our number one priority.

 Our law firm handles all personal injury and wrongful death claims on a contingency fee basis.
 To put it in simple terms: no-win, no-fee.
 If we don’t achieve a settlement or award for you, you never pay us a dime.